Disservin/fastchess/README.md

 - **Enhanced Cutechess Output**: The Cutechess output support has been refined to enhance compatibility with other tools.
 Simply switch the `-output` option to cutechess to enable it.
-- **Extended PGN Data**: You can now track nodes, seldepth, and nps (nodes per second) in the PGN output.
+- **Extended PGN Data**: You can now track nodes, seldepth, nps (nodes per second), hashfull, and tbhits in the PGN output.
 Refer to the `-pgnout` option for detailed information.
 - **Quick Match Option**: We've introduced a `-quick` option for running quick matches between two engines with an EPD book.
 Specify `-quick cmd=ENGINE1 cmd=ENGINE2 book=BOOK` to swiftly initiate a match.